JackJPowell/uc-intg-broadlink/README.md

 This integration is based on the [broadlink](https://github.com/mjg59/python-broadlink) library and uses the [uc-integration-api](https://github.com/aitatoi/integration-python-library) to communicate with the Remote Two/3.

-A [Remote](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_remote.md) is exposed to the Remote Two/3.
+A [Remote](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_remote.md) and [Media Player](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_media_player.md) are created by this integration.

-Supported versions:
+Supported devices:
 - Broadlink devices such as the RM4

 Supported attributes: